rswinkle/PortableGL/demos/README.md

 ### Shadertoy

-This is basically a standalone reimplementation of the graphical component of [shadertoy](https://www.shadertoy.com/).
+This is basically a standalone reimplementation of the graphical component of [shadertoy.com](https://www.shadertoy.com/).
-Use '1' to cycle through 10 different shaders, roughly in order of increasing complexity.
-I include links/attribution in the comments above the shaders taken directly from shadertoy if you want to see them in their full glory on shadertoy.com
+Use the left and right arrow keys to cycle through 11 different shaders, roughly in order of increasing complexity and decreasing performance.
+I include links/attribution in the comments above the shaders taken directly from shadertoy.com if you want to see them in their full glory.

 Originaly, it used the normal method of drawing 2 triangles that fill the screen (and you can still see that code commented out) but making this in PortableGL meant I could add an extension, pglDrawFrame(), for this special use case that